mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 The mobility routine I chose before heading out was Tom Merrick's [20 Minute Full Body Flexibility Routine](https://youtu.be/lPKRiU9u_Hc).

+The weather today was a humid 18&#8451; with a breeze from the south west.

 So at PISE (a local running track), it was boys soccer that had the infield this afternoon; that meant I'd have an audience of kids and parents to watch me suffer for a bit.
 I only hope that I can be entertaning for them.

 The warm up was done (so I thought) according to the write up and I felt good.
 With my heartrate back down to normal, it was time to see where my fitness is at.

 This was a tale of every second lap.
 The start of the second lap, everything is good.
 On the fourth lap, I have settled into a rhythm.
 At the start of lap six, I am feeling the fade coming on.
 On the eighth lap, life is starting to suck pretty bad and it is too early to be feeling this bad.
+<!---->
 On the 10th lap, I am _REALLY_ fighting the urge to walk.
-<!---->

 _"Just two more laps then a back straight, I can do this!"_

 Eleventh lap, I am hanging on and as I crossed the start-line on the home stretch, I again, press the lap button on my watch.
 I look and the lap indicator, it reads, _"12/12"_.
 So if I have done 12, then I just have this back stretch to do.
 I muster up a push that would make Tim Noakes proud and hit the _"stop button"_ as I cross the half lap line.  **20:54.8**